Hurairahhassan/pyautogui/README.md

         pyautogui.press("enter")

         time.sleep(2)
-    # Rest of the code after the loop
+    # Rest of the code after the loop'''

 # Example usage
 links = [list of Fiverr gig links]